Joseon

 Over the centuries, Joseon encouraged the entrenchment of Confucian ideals and doctrines in Korean society.
 Neo-Confucianism was installed as the new state's ideology.
 Buddhism was accordingly discouraged, and occasionally Buddhists faced persecution.
-Joseon consolidated its effective rule over the Korean peninsula and saw the height of classical Korean culture, trade, literature, and science and technology.
+Joseon consolidated its effective rule over the Korean peninsula and saw the height of classical Korean culture, trade, literature, science, and technology.
 The kingdom was severely weakened by failed Japanese invasions in 1592 and 1598, which were followed by invasions by the Later Jin dynasty in 1627 and the Qing dynasty in 1636–1637.
 The country pursued an increasingly harsh isolationist policy, becoming known as the "hermit kingdom" in Western literature.
 After the end of these invasions from Manchuria, Joseon experienced a nearly 200-year period of peace and prosperity, along with cultural and technological development.
 What power the kingdom recovered during its isolation waned as the 18th century came to a close.
 Faced with internal strife, power struggles, international pressure, and rebellions at home, the kingdom declined rapidly in the late 19th century.

 The Joseon period left a substantial legacy.
 Modern Korean bureaucracy and administrative divisions were established during it.
 The modern Korean language and its dialects derive from the culture and traditions of Joseon, as does much of Korean culture, etiquette, norms, and societal attitudes.